dehli/TouchDraw/README.md

 #### Customizing

-The first step when customizing the `TouchDrawView` is setting its delegate.
+The first step when customizing the `TouchDrawView` is setting its `delegate`.
 The container must conform to `TouchDrawViewDelegate`, which has the following functions:

 ```
 func undoEnabled() -> Void {